Bahawalpur Punjab, Pakistan Travel Guide

 Experience the calmer, family-oriented ambiance of Bahawalpur after sunset.

 Drinks with alcohol are prohibited for Muslims in Pakistan.
-It is for the most part not found in Bahawalpur.
-While available for non-Muslims in some high-end hotels in major cities, this is not the case in Bahawalpur.
+It is generally not found in Bahawalpur.
+While available for non-Muslims in some high-high-end accommodations in major cities, this is not the case in Bahawalpur.
 Respect local laws and customs.

-Explore Bahawalpur's markets for unique finds plus artisan goods, perfect for souvenirs plus cultural immersion.
+Explore Bahawalpur's markets for one-of-a-kind discoveries and local crafts, perfect for souvenirs plus cultural immersion.

 Limited luxury or high-end boutique shopping.
 Most retail centers on local brands, traditional clothing, and household items.
 A few area boutiques offer more luxurious traditional wear.